Etsy Offsite Ads Explained: The Hidden 15% Fee (And How to Opt Out)

 What are Etsy Offsite Ads?
 Learn how this 12-15% fee works, when you can opt out, and how to price your items to protect your profits.

-I remember the first time I saw it on my Etsy statement.
-A $45 sale, but my deposit was way less than expected.
-I scrolled through the fee breakdown and there it was: "Offsite Ads Fee - $6.75."
+First time I saw an offsite ads fee on my statement I had to stare at it for a minute.
+Sold something for $45, deposit came through way lower than expected.
+Scrolled through the breakdown and there it was: "Offsite Ads Fee - $6.75."

 What Are Etsy Offsite Ads?